GoogleCloudPlatform/python-docs-samples/run/helloworld-streamlit/README.md

 gcloud run deploy helloworld-streamlit --source .
 ```

-For more details on how to work with this sample read the [Python Cloud Run Samples README](https://github.com/GoogleCloudPlatform/python-docs-samples/tree/main/run)
+For more details on how to work with this sample, read the [Python Cloud Run Samples README](https://github.com/GoogleCloudPlatform/python-docs-samples/tree/main/run)